D-Brox/holy-notes/README.md

 ### Some quick notes:

-Command .notebook read will be remade
+Command .notebook read will be remade.

 Will add buttons to Modal (jump to message and delete note).